Why is my dslr camera not able to focus

 There could be several reasons why your DSLR camera is not able to focus properly.
 One common reason is that the lens may be dirty or have smudges on it, which can interfere with the autofocus system.
 Another reason could be that the autofocus mode is set incorrectly or the camera is struggling to lock onto a subject in low light conditions.
 Additionally, if the lens is not attached correctly or if the camera settings are not optimized for the shooting conditions, it can affect the focus performance.

-See also Best dslr camera with inbuilt image stabilization
+See also Best camera smaller than dslr

 What should I do if my DSLR camera is having trouble focusing?